Your 2021 Start Line is San José Your Living Room Your Street Your Favorite Trail

 - Ensure you GPS lock at the start and end of the activity to ensure coordinates are captured

 - Watch must record one continuous activity and must be the distance of the event.
 For instance, if you are running your 8K and your GPS captures a 10K, it will not count toward the 408K, but it will count toward your overall mileage challenge.
-We do look at a range between approx. 99% and 105% of the race distance.
-In the 8K example, if you log a distance between 7920 meters and 8400 meters (almost a quarter mile past the 8K distance), we will capture your race.
+You'll need to run the minimum distance listed and no more than 5% longer than the distance listed (and who wants to run extra anyway, right)?

 - Do not pause.
 Your total time between start line and finish line will be counted!

 It sure does!
 Your particular race segment (ex.
 8K for the 408K race) will also accumulate mileage toward your 408 Kilometer (253.5 miles) goal.

 PWR Lab is a running analytics company created to help runners avoid training injuries.
 The app is designed to import historical running activity, learn your personal baseline, and then give you completely customized training guidance and injury risk forecasting.